boonya/react-hook-form-validation/README.md

 [You can verify test cases here](src/validators/postalCode-CA.test.ts)

-## Social Insurance Number (SIN) in Canada
+### Social Insurance Number (SIN) in Canada

 > A social insurance number (SIN) is a number issued to every Canadian citizen in Canada.
 The SIN number is a unique number that helps various government programs like tax reporting, pensions plan, employment verification, etc. A Canadian software development company is building an employee payroll application for which they are looking for a SIN validator library.

-So if you need validate an input a SIN number, you could you this validator.
+So if you need validate an input SIN number, you could you this validator.

 - [Social Insurance Number – Overview](https://www.canada.ca/en/employment-social-development/services/sin.html)
 - [SIN Validator challenge at the CodeCrunch](https://www.codercrunch.com/challenge/819302488/sin-validator)